cecid/hermes-docs/docs/source/web_service_communication.rst

 ..
 [1]
 .. note::
-   * To make an REST API request, the simplest way is to use ``curl`` as a command line REST client, or Postman as a GUI based client is a useful tool too.
-   * To enhance the security of Hermes REST API, HTTP Basic Authenication is enabled for the Rest API.
-Please place the base64 encoded username:password in the HTTP Header as below :
-     :samp:`HTTP Header:Authorization` = :samp:`basic base64encode[username:pwd]` where the username and pwd are defined in :file:`tomcat-users.xml`

    * If error occurs when processing REST API request, it will return an error JSON response.